-- If specific input data are necessary to reproduce a prespecified outcome, are the data included as a separate digital object? - If not, has detailed information been provided on where and how to obtain the specific input data, or how to generate them?
-(See Thing 4: Transparency) - Are the data sensitive or restricted by the data producer?
+- If specific input data are necessary to reproduce a prespecified outcome, are the data included as a separate digital object? - If not, has detailed information been provided on where and how to obtain the specific input data, or how to generate them? - Are the data sensitive or restricted by the data producer?
 Is there enough information within the compendium to allow re-users to find and request access to these data? - If input data are available from an external source, is there some promise of permanence?
-If not, for how long is the input data expected to be available? - If there is a chance the data will change over time, will re-users be able to access or recreate the version of data used in this study?
+If there is a chance the data will change over time, will re-users be able to access or recreate the version of data used in this study?